allisonmachado/create-typescript-application/README.md

 ## What’s Included?

-Your new project will have everything you need to start creating a modern application. :sunglasses:
+Your new project will have everything you need to start creating a modern application: :sunglasses:

-The main features are:

-- Typescript configuration with reasonable defaults;
+- [Typescript configuration][11] with reasonable defaults;
-- Auxiliary npm scripts to build, test and run your application locally;
+- Auxiliary [npm scripts][12] to build, test and develop your application locally:
+  - `npm run start:dev`
+  - `npm run test:dev`
 - [VsCode][4] integration that allows you to debug your code and tests with breakpoints;
 - Testing configuration via [Sinon][7], [Mocha][3] and [Chai][6];
 - Lint configuration via [eslint][5] and typescript plugins.